SSpzcee/Asunder-PHB/phb/md/Combat.md

 Stun ends when get your next action; if the Stun is removed by some means prior to your next action, the effect the Stun has on your IC is removed, though this cannot bring your next action back to earlier than the  current IC.

 ### **Suffocation**
 Someone or something is hindering your ability to breathe.
 Suffocation penalties stack, from different sources or multiple ones.
-Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll.
+Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina roll with a TN equal to 10 /+ 2 /* Suffocation Level.
 Unlike normal Fatigue-related penalties, suffocation is not reset to 0 when your Fatigue advances.
-When you stop being suffocated, your suffocation penalty is reduced by 1 every 5 initiative counts.
+When you stop being suffocated, your suffocation penalty is reduced by 1 every 10 initiative counts.

 ### **Visibility**